davidchan-emtelligent/elmoUser/punctuation restoration/readme.md

 methods:

-	parse2segments(): parse a raw summary to segments with punctuations at 2 ends. segments2notes(): remove existing bullet points, assign tags for each segment and get the punctuation statistic. type_classifier(): classify the type of problem for a summary.
+	get_restored_sentences(): the top-level method to get a list of reformatted discharge diagnoses dicts. parse2segments(): parse a raw summary to segments with punctuations at 2 ends. segments2notes(): remove existing bullet points, assign tags for each segment and get the punctuation statistic. type_classifier(): classify the type of problem for a summary.